 About Andy Rouse

 We are always asked many questions by students, journalists and aliens about Andy and his work.
 So we thought it would be a good idea to get him to answer the most common questions that the office is always asked, since we cannot make up any more lies!
-In a nutshell he's a 50 year old professional wildlife and aviation photographer, has won over 20 major international awards, made people suffer watching him on various TV shows, is a proud Canon Explorer, runs the FotoBuzz online community with one of his best friends Andrew James and is proud father to 5 month old Sabrina.
-Oh and he supports West Ham and likes beer.
+In a nutshell he's a 54 year old professional wildlife and aviation photographer, has won over 20 major international awards, made people suffer watching him on various TV shows, likes a laugh and loves being with animals.

 When did you turn professional and why?